ibm-cloud-docs/satellite/config-http-proxy.md

 ```
 {: screen}

-After support processes the ticket, you will receive a notification that your location is updated.
-If a change is required, a new ticket must be opened stating the new parameters.
-To find your `LOCATIONID` by running `ibmcloud sat locations`.
+After support processes the ticket, you receive a notification that your location is updated.
+If a change is required, open a new ticket that states the new parameters.
+To find your `LOCATIONID`, run `ibmcloud sat locations`.

 ## Configuring your HTTP proxy